What is Company Administration?

 The key objective for an administrator is to rescue the insolvent company by restructuring its financial affairs.
 This can include anything from negotiating new terms with landlords and creditors, to initiating contracts on behalf of the company.

-How long does an administration last?
+How Long does Company Administration last?

 An administration will automatically finish after one year; however, the administrator can apply to the court to have this period extended for a specified amount of time.

-How can we help?
+How can we help

 If you’re considering an administration, or would like to know whether an administration is a good fit for your business, please get in touch with our specialist team of company rescue experts today.